 Bottled Fruit Juices

-Factory-produced fruit juices can prove to be a good solution provided we are careful about what we choose.
+Factory-produced fruit juices can prove a good solution if we are careful about what we choose.
 When it comes to fruit juices, we divide them into two different groups: sweetened and real natural juices.

 Juices containing 100% of the juice obtained by squeezing the fruit may have more added sugar but are not diluted with water.
 Sweetened juices are made from 40-50% juice from fruit pulp, to which water and sugar are added.